Marco van Basten: Ajax

-Ajax signed 16-year-old Marco for the 1981–82 season after his 19-year-old brother Stanley was rejected.
-Their father Joop had kept the younger son at another club with the hope that Ajax would take Stanley in professionally.
+Ajax signed 16-year-old Marco for the 1981–82 season.
 He played his first match for Ajax on 3 April 1982, coming on as a substitute for Johan Cruyff, and scoring a debut goal in the team's 5–0 victory over NEC.

 In the 1982–83 season, he competed with the European top scorer and first choice Holland international Wim Kieft for the position of centre forward, and scored nine goals in 20 league matches.
 Ajax chose to sell Kieft to Italian Serie A club Pisa the following season, and 18 year old Van Basten solidified his position as his team's main attacker similarly in the national team.

 He was the top scorer in the league for four consecutive seasons, from 1983–84 to 1986–87, scoring 118 goals in 112 matches.
 In the 1985–86 season, he scored 37 goals in 26 league matches, including six goals against Sparta Rotterdam and five against Heracles Almelo, and won the European Golden Boot.
 He also scored the winning goal in the UEFA Cup Winners' Cup final against Lokomotive Leipzig in 1987.
 In total he scored 128 goals in 133 league matches for Ajax.
 In November 1986 he scored his most famous goal in an Ajax jersey, a spectacular overhead kick against FC Den Bosch.

 AC Milan

-In 1987, AC Milan president Silvio Berlusconi signed Van Basten, along with fellow countryman Ruud Gullit.
-In 1988 the Dutch legion got complete when Frank Rijkaard joined the club (at the time three non-Italians were allowed).
-In his first season, Milan won their first Scudetto in eight years, but van Basten played only 11 matches and was constantly troubled by an ankle injury.
+In 1987, Milan president Silvio Berlusconi signed Van Basten, along with fellow countryman Ruud Gullit.
+In 1988, the Dutch legion got completed when Frank Rijkaard joined the club (at the time only three non-Italians were allowed).
+In his first season, Milan won their first Scudetto in eight years, but Van Basten played only 11 matches and was constantly troubled by an ankle injury.
 In 1988–89, Van Basten won the Ballon d'Or as Europe's top footballer.
 He scored 19 goals in Serie A and 32 goals in all competitions that year, including two goals in the final of the European Cup, as Milan triumphed against Steaua București.
 In 1989–90, he became Capocannoniere again (Serie A's leading goal scorer); Milan also successfully defended the European Cup after beating Benfica 1–0 in the final match, during which Van Basten provided the assist for Rijkaard's match-winning goal.

 Milan struggled in the 1990–91 season, as Sampdoria won the Scudetto.
 After Van Basten fell out with Arrigo Sacchi, Berlusconi sacked the manager.
 Fabio Capello took over the following season, and Milan went undefeated in the league to win another Scudetto.
 Van Basten scored 25 league goals, and became Capocannoniere again; his tally from the 1991–92 season was the highest number of goals that a player had scored in a single Serie A season since Luís Vinício achieved the same tally during the 1965–66 season.